Debugger-ops/shortlinks/README.md

 - Click analytics and tracking
 - User authentication and management
 - API endpoints for programmatic access
-- Responsive design for all devices
+- Responsive design for all devices - under progress
 - Rate limiting to prevent abuse
 - URL validation and sanitization